By Kira Twitchell

 Visiting Italy for the first time, walking the streets of Rome, it is almost breathtaking when you turn the corner and happen upon a big square in the middle of the winding alleys.
 These squares are full of life in the afternoon.
 Take Piazza Navona for example in Figure 1, full of street performers and artists, three fountains, and a beautiful church façade.
 After following google maps through narrow alleyways, weaving taxis and Vespas, it’s a relief when you walk into a pedestrian-controlled space.
 Not only public squares, but the numerous fountains supplying endless drinking water scattered around the city are also quite convenient during a hot day of touring.

 Rome is a city of layers.
 To elaborate, it is a city built upon ancient cities.
-As Rome grew, fell, and grew again, open land became scarce, and thus abandoned or older cities that were filed in with earth material became the new foundations for structures built on top.
+As Rome grew, fell, and grew again, open land became scarce, and thus abandoned or older cities that were filled in with earth material became new open land and even the new foundations for structures built on top.
 This left physical historical records of how cities were constructed and functioned in ancient times.
 Through excavations and documentation, archeologists and tourists the same can learn from these sites.
-This paper will look at the city of Ostia Antica to understand the origin of public spaces that we enjoy today in Rome.
-For different reasons of preservation, Pompei will be used to compare and complete the explanation.
+This paper will look at two cities that I visited this summer in August of 2022 while living abroad in Rome.
+The cities of Osita Antica and Pompei will be discussed and compared to describe various public spaces that we can still enjoy and experience today in Rome.

 1.2 Historical Background of Ostia Antica

 With the fall of Rome in approximately 470 A.D., Ostia was abandoned.
-Over time, the ebb and flow of the Tiber and Mediterranean buried the city in silt.
+Over time, the ebb and flow of the Tiber and Mediterranean had buried the city in silt.
 Now, no longer right on the water’s edge, Ostia is some 3 km (1.86 miles) east of where the current river mouth is located (Consoli).
-Buried under earth material for many centuries, the city was well preserved until excavation began in the 1800s.
-In the mid-1900s, Mussolini decided that Ostia was to be excavated completely to be put on display for the postponed World Fair of 1942 in Rome (Huissen).
+Due to the slow burial of the city by water movement, as the population of Ostia diminished, materials and valuables were salvaged to be repurposed.
+This meant that most evidence of daily life such as candles, pots, and furniture, and expensive materials, particularly marble and metals, were taken before the city was completely covered in silt.
+Buried under earth material for many centuries, what was left of the city was well preserved.
+Excavation began in the 1800s and later, in the mid-1900s, Mussolini decided that Ostia was to be excavated completely to be put on display for the postponed World Fair of 1942 in Rome (Huissen).
 Today, the harbor city of Ostia is known as Ostia Antica, or the ancient Ostia, and is not entirely excavated.
 About a half an hour from the Colosseum, as located in Figure 2, the site can be visited by tourists but is less popular than the similar ancient city of Pompei.

 1.3 Historical Background of Pompei